-When the PHY-LLC interface is in the low-power disabled state, the TSB41LV02A will automatically enter a low-power mode if all ports are inactive (disconnected, disabled, or suspended).
-In this low-power mode, the TSB41LV02A disables its internal clock generators and also disables various voltage and current reference circuits depending on the state of the ports (some reference circuitry must remain active in order to detect new cable connections, disconnections, or incoming TPBias, for example).
-The lowest power consumption (the ultra low-power sleep mode) is attained when all ports are either disconnected or disabled with the port's interrupt enable bit cleared.
-The TSB41LV02A will exit the low-power mode when the LPS input is asserted high or when a port event occurs which requires that the TSB41LV02A to become active in order to respond to the event or to notify the LLC of the event (e.g., incoming bias is detected on a suspended port, a disconnection is detected on a suspended port, a new connection is detected on a nondisabled port, etc.).
-The SYSCLK output will become active (and the PHY-LLC interface will be initialized and become operative) within 7.3 ms after LPS is asserted high when the TSB41LV02A is in the low-power mode.
+When the PHY-LLC interface is in the low-power disabled state, the TSB41AB3 automatically enters a low-power mode if all ports are inactive (disconnected, disabled, or suspended).
+In this low-power mode, the TSB41AB3 disables its internal clock generators and also disables various voltage and current reference circuits, depending on the state of the ports (some reference circuitry must remain active in order to detect new cable connections, disconnections, or incoming TPBias, for example).
+The lowest power consumption (the ultralow power sleep mode) is attained when all ports are either disconnected, or disabled with the port's interrupt enable bit cleared.
+The TSB41AB3 exits the low-power mode when the LPS input is asserted high or when a port event occurs which requires that the TSB41AB3 become active in order to respond to the event or to notify the LLC of the event (incoming bias is detected on a suspended port, a disconnection is detected on a suspended port, a new connection is detected on a nondisabled port).
+The SYSCLK output becomes active (and the PHY-LLC interface is initialized and becomes operative) within 7.3 ms after LPS is asserted high when the TSB41AB3 is in the low-power mode.

 The PHY uses the C/LKON terminal to notify the LLC to power up and become active.
 When activated, the C/LKON signal is a square wave of approximately 163-ns period.
 The PHY activates the C/LKON output when the LLC is inactive and a wake-up event occurs.
-The LLC is considered inactive when either the LPS input is inactive, as described previously, or the LCtrl bit is cleared to 0.
+The LLC is considered inactive when either the LPS input is inactive, as described above, or the LCtrl bit is cleared to 0.
 A wake-up event occurs when a link-on PHY packet addressed to this node is received, or conditionally when a PHY interrupt occurs.
 The PHY deasserts the C/LKON output when the LLC becomes active (both LPS active and the LCtrl bit set to 1).
-The PHY also deasserts the C/LKON output when a bus-reset occurs unless a PHY interrupt condition exists which would otherwise cause C/LKON to be active.
+The PHY also deasserts the C/LKON output when a bus-reset occurs unless a PHY interrupt condition exists which otherwise causes C/LKON to be active.